Scimitar: Symbolism

 Saif and Saif al Din "Sword of the religion" are also common masculine (and male) Islamic names.

-The scimitar appears as a symbol of the Russians in the Finnish coat of arms of the Province of Karelia, which depicts two armored arms fighting with swords - one Western and one Eastern, representing Karelia's troubled history as a border region between the east and the west.
-From this context, the sword and scimitar have found their way into the coat of arms of Finland, which depicts a lion brandishing a sword and trampling a scimitar.

 In Islamophobia: Making Muslims the Enemy, Peter Gottschalk and Gabriel Greenberg argue that the scimitar has been appropriated by Western culture and Hollywood to symbolize Arab Muslims in a negative light.
 Even though Muslims used straight-edge swords for the first two centuries of the Crusades, European Christians may have more closely tied the Christian cross-like shape of the swords to their cause.
 The authors commented that American cartoonists use the scimitar to symbolize "Muslim barbarity", despite the irony in scimitars being worn with some American military uniforms.

 In European art

 In Shakespeare's works, the scimitar was a symbol for the East and the Islamic world.

 Scimitars were used in 19th century orientalist depictions of Middle Eastern men.
 In the 20th century, they were often used to indicate that a character was Middle Eastern and occupying a villain role.